gluster/glusterdocs/Administrator Guide/Managing Volumes.md

         # gluster volume rebalance test-volume start
         Starting rebalancing on volume test-volume has been successful

--   Start the migration operation forcefully on any one of the server using the following command:
+-   Start the migration operation forcefully on any one of the servers using the following command:

     `# gluster volume rebalance start force`